Brandon Teena: Rape and murder

 Around 1:00 a.m. on December 31, 1993, Nissen and Lotter drove to Lambert's house and broke in.
 They found Lambert in bed and demanded to know where Teena was.
 Lambert refused to tell them.
-Nissen searched and found Teena under a blanket at the foot of the bed.
+Nissen searched and found him hiding under a blanket at the foot of the bed.
 The men asked Lambert if there was anyone else in the house, and she replied that Phillip DeVine, who at the time was dating Tisdel's sister, was staying with her.
 The duo then shot Teena in the stomach.
 Nissen testified in court that he had noticed that Teena was twitching, and asked Lotter for a knife, with which Nissen stabbed Teena in the chest, to ensure that he was dead.
-Nissen and Lotter then left, later being arrested and charged with murder.
 Nissen later testified that he shot Lambert in the stomach.
 After leaving the room to find DeVine, and then returning with him, Nissen shot Lambert a second time.
 The two men then took DeVine into the living room, sat him on the couch, and shot him twice.
 Nissen then returned to the bedroom where he shot Lambert a few more times.
 The two men then left, threw their weapons and gloves onto a frozen river, and returned to Falls City.
 They were arrested that afternoon, after which Nissen told deputies that he had witnessed John Lotter shoot three people to death in Humboldt.
-Police went to the river, where they retrieved the gloves and weapons, including the sheath holding the knife, which was printed with Lotter's name, tying them to the crime.
+Police went to the river, where they retrieved the gloves and weapons, including the knife's sheath marked with Lotter's name, tying them to the crime.